 Students continue to focus on applying the skills of socialising, informing, creating, translating and reflecting.
 The students focus on consolidation and progression of the systems of language, language variation and change and the role of language and culture.

 - Travel

 - Directions

-- The City of Venice

 - Leisure Activities

 - Shopping

-- Made in Italy
+- Made in Spain